The IFPMA 2014 Interview Series

 It is a unique interview show prepared in advance that starts with thorough research and ends with a rich exchange that can be an eye opener to the industry world.
 It’s not meant to be a tool for corporate posturing.
 It’s about intelligent interview based on challenging questions.
 We take the time to dig deeper with our guests.
 To offer them space where wordsmithing is not our first worry.
 The format we chose is short, does not exceed 4 minutes, up to the point and above all people centred.

 We hope you enjoy it and if you have any questions or queries regarding this tool, please send it to Ms Sadia Kaenzig : S.Kaenzig(at)ifpma.org

 Faced with the current sudden outbreak of Ebola, the World Health Organization (WHO) consulted experts and researchers engaged in Ebola therapies and vaccines research and development (R&D) in 4-5 September 2014.
-They decided to expedite the development of two of the most advanced vaccines identified so far, one which GlaxoSmithKline (GSK) is co-developing with the Vaccine Research Center of the US National Institutes of Health, and the other being developed by Crucell, one of the Janssen Pharmaceutical Companies of Johnson and Johnson, supported by the US National Institutes of Health.
-Here is the take of Dr Olga Popova, Johnson & Johnson’s Crucell speaks in this interview about her company’s engagement in speeding up the development of their vaccine candidate against Ebola.
+They decided to expedite the development of two of the most advanced vaccines identified so far: One developed by GlaxoSmithKline in collaboration with the US National Institute of Allergy and Infectious Diseases.
+It uses a chimpanzee-derived adenovirus vector with an Ebola virus gene inserted.
+The second is developed by the Public Health Agency of Canada in Winnipeg in collaboration with the NewLink Genetics company.
+Beyond these two, Dr Olga Popova, Johnson & Johnson’s Crucell speaks in this interview about her company’s engagement in speeding up the development of their vaccine candidate against Ebola.